Sequential Monte Carlo EM for multivariate probit models: Methodology

-Since the probability of the random walk Metropolis to move towards the tails of a Gaussian distribution decreases exponentially, a SMC method involving normals may be highly inefficient in moving samples towards regions of low probability.
-To achieve higher rates of acceptance in the tails we suggest starting with a flatter distribution: the multivariate (of dimension $p$) Student $t$ distribution $\mathcal{T}(\nu, \bs \mu, \bs \Sigma)$ with degree of freedom $\nu$, mean vector $\bs \mu$ and covariance matrix $\bs \Sigma$, which can be defined \citep{art:NadarajahK2005} as
+Since the probability of a random walk Metropolis to move towards the tails of a Gaussian distribution decreases exponentially, a SMC method involving normals may be highly inefficient in moving samples towards regions of low probability.
+To achieve higher rates of acceptance in the tails we suggest starting with a flatter distribution: the multivariate (of dimension $p$) Student $t$ distribution $\mathcal{T}(\nu, \bs{\mu}, \bs{\Sigma})$ with degree of freedom $\nu$, a size $p$ vector $\bs{\mu}$ and a $p\times p$ positive definite matrix $\bs{\Sigma}$ as location and scale parameters respectively.
+The probability density function of a variable $\bs{Z} \thicksim \mathcal{T}(\nu, \bs{\mu}, \bs{\Sigma})$ can be defined \citep{art:NadarajahK2005} as

-Replacing the $\nu$ in the denominator inside the square brackets by $(\nu-2)$, and correspondingly changing the normalization factor, would provide the Student distribution with a covariance of $\Sigma$.
-As it stands, the distribution in \eqref{eq:student} actually has a covariance of $\nu\Sigma/(\nu-2)$ which further increases the acceptance in the tails.
-Once in the region of low probability we allow the degree of freedom to grow to infinity $(\nu \to \infty)$ so the distribution approaches a $p$-variate Gaussian with the same mean and covariance matrix $\Sigma$.
+Replacing the $\nu$ in the denominator inside the square brackets by $(\nu-2)$, and correspondingly changing the normalisation factor, would provide the Student distribution with a covariance of $\bs{\Sigma}$.
+As it stands, the distribution in \eqref{eq:student} actually has a covariance of $\nu\bs{\Sigma}/(\nu-2)$ which further increases the acceptance in the tails.
+Once in the region of low probability we allow the number of degrees of freedom to grow to infinity $(\nu \to \infty)$ so the distribution approaches a $p$-variate Gaussian with the same mean and covariance matrix $\bs{\Sigma}$.